mikro-orm/mikro-orm/docs/collections.md

 ## ManyToMany collections

 As opposed to SQL databases, with MongoDB we do not need to have join tables for `ManyToMany` relations.
-All references are stored as an array of `ObjectID`s on owning entity.
+All references are stored as an array of `ObjectId`s on owning entity.

 ### Unidirectional